IBM-Bluemix-Docs/mobilefoundation/advanced_direct_update_configuration.md

 Delta Direct Updates enables an application to download only the files that were changed since the last update instead of the entire web resources of the application.
 This reduces download time, conserves bandwidth, and improves overall user experience.

-A **delta update** is possible only if the client application's web resources are one version behind the application that is currently deployed on the server.
+A **delta update** is possible only if the client application's web resources are one version behind the application that is deployed on the server.
 Client applications that are more than one version behind the currently deployed application (meaning the application was deployed to the server at least twice since the client application was updated), receive a **full update** (meaning that the entire web resources are downloaded and updated).
 {: note}

 See the Direct Update sample for Cordova app from the **Samples** section.
 This application demonstrates how to create a custom Direct Update dialog instead of the dialog provided by default.